-Here are the filtered results showing the 3 recalls that possess the Biology 1020 tag.
+Here is the first of the 23 filtered results showing the of the recalls that possess the Process costing tag.

 You can search based on one or more tags and a string.
 This is an AND type search and the search results will reflect those recalls which match all of the entries in the search box.

 Your search results in recalls can be sorted, ascending or descending, using four different sorting tools